Bison 2018… A Solid, Growing Business

-The bison business achieved unparalleled strength, stability and profitability in 2016.
+The bison business has achieved unparalleled strength, stability and profitability over the past decade.
 Sales of bison meat in restaurants and retail stores now tops $350 million a year.
-Prices that ranchers are receiving from processors and marketers have been pegged at all-time highs for the past six years.
+Prices that ranchers are receiving from processors and marketers have been pegged at all-time highs for the past eight years.

 That’s why we like to tout The Bison Advantage.

 The American public is embracing deliciously healthy bison meat, because of the advantages it offers in great flavor, nutritional benefits, and environmental sustainability.
 Federal regulations prohibit the use of artificial growth hormones in bison, and our industry protocols limit antibiotic use to only the amounts needed to treat illnesses in the animals.
 Because bison are a natural part of the North American ecosystem, bison ranching can be a beneficial to the natural environment.